JamesSaxon/jamessaxon.github.io/_posts/2021-11-04-shapes-shadows.md

   that follow from shared structural requirements.
 But the components of the bridge are straight and regular and they "limbs" connect in multiple points.
-Trees' branches curve and fork, without loops.
+Trees' branches curve and fork without loops.
-However, since any weight must be supported _somehow_, the shadows are all connected, and lend themselves to laser cutting.
+However, since any weight must be supported, the shadows are all connected and lend themselves to laser cutting.

 ### Creating Light and Shadow